samgrande/PokeDash/README.md

 ## What is this?

 PokeDash is a lightweight desktop widget for **DankMaterialShell (DMS)** that shows a single 8-bit pokemon sitting quietly on your desktop.
-No walking, no chasing your cursor — just a small, idle companion with its own personality.

 ## Features